-The NEC Versa 2400 Series notebooks utilizes NiMH (Nickel Metal-Hydride) that provides DC power for the notebook (and for the NVRAM and real time clock battery on the Motherboard) when the AC Adapter is not connected to the computer.
+The NEC Versa 2500 Series notebooks utilizes NiMH (Nickel Metal-Hydride) that provides DC power for the notebook

 The battery pack contains ten size A battery cells that provide the system with 12V.
 When installed in the notebook, the battery LED automatically appears and will also start to recharge whenever the AC adapter is connected to the notebook.